Top Gear (film): Cast

+Release

+Top Gear was released on 30 December 2022.
+The film's digital streaming rights were acquired by Amazon Prime Video and was premiered on 20 May 2023.

 Reception

 A critic from The Times of India wrote that "Director Sashikanth and Aadi Saikumar pull off an engaging thriller filled with guns and gangsters".
 A critic from OTT Play wrote that "Director Shashikanth’s edge-of-the-seat screenplay is backed by solid efforts from the technical crew, apt casting and has impressive performances".